FabG/genai-llm/README.md

  - [PEFT - Scaling Down to Scale Up: A Guide to Parameter-Efficient Fine-Tuning](https://arxiv.org/pdf/2303.15647.pdf) - This paper provides a systematic overview of Parameter-Efficient Fine-tuning (PEFT) Methods in all three categories discussed in the lecture videos.
  - [LoRA Low-Rank Adaptation of Large Language Models](https://arxiv.org/pdf/2106.09685.pdf) - This paper proposes a parameter-efficient fine-tuning method that makes use of low-rank decomposition matrices to reduce the number of trainable parameters needed for fine-tuning language models.
  - [The Power of Scale for Parameter-Efficient Prompt Tuning](https://arxiv.org/pdf/2104.08691.pdf) - The paper explores "prompt tuning," a method for conditioning language models with learned soft prompts, achieving competitive performance compared to full fine-tuning and enabling model reuse for many tasks.
+ - [ReAct: Reasoning and action](https://arxiv.org/abs/2210.03629) - this paper introduces ReAct, a novel approach that integrates verbal reasoning and interactive decision making in large language models (LLMs).

 #### Other resources
  - [Hugging Face Tasks](https://huggingface.co/tasks)